switnet-ltd/quick-jibri-installer/README.md

 * Webcam

 ## Custom changes
-* Disable welcome page
+* Welcome page enabled
-* Video muted by default
+* Start with video muted by default
-* Audio muted but admin
+* Start with audio muted but moderator
 * Rodentia static avatar (icon credit: sixsixfive)
-* Required display name
+* Set displayname as not required since jibri can't set it up.
 * Language (es)

 Please note: This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.